COS301-SE-2024/TuneIn/documentation/SRSv4.md

 - **Specification:**
   - Ensure proper user roles and permissions are defined and enforced
-  - Authentication
-    - The system shall support two-factor authentication for all users
   - Utilise prepared SQL queries
   - Password Hashing and Salting
   - Rate limitation